 User experience is closely tied in with how your content matches up with a specific search term and Google will reward websites that provide the best match to satisfy search intent.
 If your content can capture the attention of the person searching the proof will be in the amount of time they spend on your site(dwell time), how many pages they click on (click-through rate), and whether they decide your website has the right answers to their search.
 The bounce rate is a measure of how many visitors will immediately hit the back button without clicking on anything else on your site.
 Performance in these areas are rewarded, and lack of performance results in reduced search visibility.

-#7-Lack of a keyword strategy
+#7-Lack of keyword research

 Keyword research includes identifying meaningful, high impact issues and closely related keywords to include on a single page.
 Grouping multiple variations of your keyword is part of a strategic process that contributes to optimization but also opens the door to related issues which can give your content more depth and detail.
 Search results are based on the intent of the query, meaning pages that perform will cover multiple aspects of the topic in which your keyword belongs.
-At the foundation of high-quality content is an effective keyword strategy.
+At the foundation of high-quality content is effective keyword research.

 #8-You’re not optimized